Exbury Gardens: Steam railway

-The railway however has proved to be more popular than anyone had anticipated, with trains often needing to be double headed.
-To solve this problem, a much larger 2-6-2 tender loco, called Marriloo, was built at Exmoor, and entered service on the line in 2008.
-It is notable for having carried the Queen on a footplate trip round the railway.
+The railway proved to be more popular than anyone had anticipated, with trains often needing to be double-headed.
+To solve this problem, a much larger 2-6-2 tender loco, called Marriloo, was built at Exmoor, and entered service in 2008.
+It is notable for having carried Elizabeth II on a footplate trip round the railway.
 The railway stages popular Ghost Trains during the October half-term and Santa Steam Specials in the run-up to Christmas.